About the DSMA System:

 The media representatives form a substantial majority of members on an independent Committee which is not responsible to any political, departmental or official organisation.
 The media representatives respond to official initiatives but also put forward their own.
 For example, the media-side recommended the recent revision of the DSMA-Notices.
 Media and official representatives discuss relevant matters in a full and frank manner but decisions are reached by mutual agreement.

 They are ex-officio posts.
 The Chairman is the Director General Security Policy at the Ministry of Defence.
 His/her deputy covers Ministry of Defence interests; in particular Special Forces and Defence Intelligence.
 The Cabinet Office representative covers security intelligence coordination issues.
-The Home Office representative covers Security Service and legislative matters and the Foreign and Commonwealth Office representative covers Secret Intelligence Service and Government Communications Headquarters matters.
+The Home Office representative covers Security Service and legislative matters and the Foreign, Commonwealth and Development Office representative covers Secret Intelligence Service and Government Communications Headquarters matters.

 About the DSMA Secretary: